JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/linking/index.md

     - Warning on a bad target
     - Or, use the Markdown syntax `[my text](header_target)`
 - Link to a heading
+    - By default has a "permalink" and is part of the toctree
+    - With `sphinx.ext.autosectionlabel` extension, can []
     - Notice that Sphinx puts little on-hover icons
     - Put in `(a_heading)=` above the heading
     - Use `{ref}`